QuantEcon/lecture-source-py/source/rst/lqcontrol.rst

 change the control variable from consumption to the deviation of consumption from some "ideal" quantity :math:`\bar c`.

-(Most parameterizations will be such that :math:`\bar c` is large relative to the amount of consumption that is attainable in each period, and hence the household wants to increase consumption).
+(Most parameterizations will be such that :math:`\bar c` is large relative to the amount of consumption that is attainable in each period, and hence the household wants to increase consumption)

 For this reason, we now take our control to be :math:`u_t := c_t - \bar c`.